Joel 2:25 International

 Joel 2:25 International, Inc. ("Joel 2:25") is an ex-gay ministry.

 Name

-Verse 2:25 from the Biblical Book of Joel states: I will restore to you the years that the swarming locust has eaten, the hopper, the destroyer, and the cutter.
-The great army sent among you.
+Verse 2:25 from the Biblical Book of Joel states: "I will restore to you the years that the swarming locust has eaten, the hopper, the destroyer, and the cutter, my great army, which I sent among you."
 The organization's website states:

-Formation and activities
+Formation

 Joel 2:25 was incorporated in the state of Texas on November 26, 2013 as a non-profit organization.
-Joel 2:25 holds local in-person meetings in Dallas, Texas and other major US cities; holds daily, weekly, and monthly international video conferences; and hosts guest speakers that have included Joseph Nicolosi of the National Association for Research & Therapy of Homosexuality (NARTH) and other leaders from the Restored Hope Network, and the International Healing Foundation.

-Joel 2:25 is a tax-exempt public charity and does not take positions on political parties, candidates, or issues.
+It is a tax-exempt public charity.